jeremytammik/tbc/a/1494_roomedit3dv3_diff.md

 I'll start fresh from scratch.

-#### <a name="4"></a>Starting Fresh From Scratch
+#### <a name="4"></a>Starting Fresh from Scratch

-Let's firdst of all grab an updated version of the code and run it as is in the development environment.
+Let's grab an updated version of his boilerplate code and run it as is in the development environment.

 Before starting with the sample itself, set up environment variables for the boilerplate app to access your Forge credentials: